-The Center has organized scores of events, including 12 International Conferences on Climate Change since 2008 attended by nearly 5,000 people.
-On November 8-9, 2017, Heartland and nearly two-dozen cosponsors hosted the first America First Energy Conference.
-Visit our YouTube channel to watch highlights from that event, Trump administration folks (and a few others) praising Heartland at the conference, and a video featuring Donald Trump speaking about energy that opened the event.
+The Center has organized scores of events, including 13 International Conferences on Climate Change since 2008 attended by nearly 5,000 people.
+In 2017 and 2018, Heartland and nearly two-dozen cosponsors hosted the first two America First Energy Conferences.
+Visit our YouTube channel to watch highlights from those event, Trump administration folks (and a few others) praising Heartland at the conference, and a video featuring Donald Trump speaking about energy that opened the event.

 Research, News, and Commentary

 The Center publishes original research on climate and environment topics, including books, policy studies, policy briefs, and shorter publications.
 In addition to the Climate Change Reconsidered series described below, recent books published or distributed by Heartland include Why Scientists Disagree About Global Warming, Clexit for a Brighter Future, Nothing to Fear: A Bright Future for Fossil Fuels, Merchants of Despair, and The Neglected Sun: Why the Sun Precludes Climate Catastrophe

 The Center also produces a monthly public policy newspaper titled Environment & Climate News is sent to every national and state elected official in the U.S. and thousands of civic and business leaders and Heartland supporters.
 Subscribe for free by clicking here.
 The Center also produces a weekly e-newsletter titled Climate Change Weekly sent to some 4,700 subscribers.
 Subscribe for free by clicking here.